 We all know the feeling that everything you poured the previous evening has gone to your head.
 It always feels like you lost your head and woke up with two.
-Everyone will agree that hangover ranks up there with a toothache and a nasty stomach bug: the aching in your skulls ebbs that flows like an icy tide, yet the pain never goes away.
-Depending on the type of poison you took and how much of it you downed, there will be some devastating consequences to pay, ranging from pounding your head to vomit taste in your mouth to dehydrated feeling.
-If you have been to Florida, you have probably heard of Florida hangover specialists who employ several techniques to help their clients nurse hangover, including non-invasive techniques such as Yoga for hangover.
+Everyone will agree that hangover ranks up there with a toothache and a nasty stomach bug, the aching in your skulls ebbs that flows like an icy tide, yet the pain never goes away.
+Depending on the type of poison you took and how much of it you downed, there will be some devastating consequences to pay, ranging from pounding in your head, vomit taste in your mouth, to a dehydrated feeling.
+If you have been to Florida, you have probably heard of Florida hangover specialists who employ several techniques to help their clients nurse hangover, including non-invasive techniques such as Yoga for a hangover.
 This blog explores the concept of using Yoga to cure a hangover.

-There is a consensus among physicians that yoga poses can help you transition from nauseous, head-pounding oblivion to a calming and tranquil clarity.
-Yoga is a group of mental, spiritual practices consisting primarily of asanas or the posture often connected with flowing sequences and ending in meditation and or relaxation lying down.
+There is a consensus among physicians that yoga poses can help you transition from nauseous, head-pounding oblivion, to a calming and tranquil clarity.
+Yoga is a group of mental and spiritual practices consisting primarily of asanas or postures often connected with flowing sequences, ending in meditation or relaxation lying down.

 You probably had no idea that lying around like a corpse could help you nurse a hangover.
 The corpse pose, also referred to as Savasana, could help improve your memory, reduce headaches, reduce tension, and lower your blood pressure.
 Lie flat on the floor, support your head with a pillow, and extend your arms.
 Allow your body to relax and “melt” into your yoga mat; let your body feel all the points of contact with your yoga mat then take a deep breath to help you relax.